-In other words, if an investor with a pro-rata right initially acquired 10% equity stake in a company, he or she is given the option to invest more in the next rounds of the company’s financing to maintain their 10% stake.
+In other words, if an investor with a pro-rata right initially acquired a 10% equity stake in a company, then he or she is given the option to invest more in the next rounds of the company’s financing to maintain a 10% stake.
 The term pro-rata right is commonly used in venture capital financing.

 How Do Pro-Rata Rights Work?

-The idea of pro-rata right is essentially related to the concept of dilution.
+The idea of a pro-rata right is essentially related to the concept of dilution.
 Each new round of equity financing implies the issuance of new shares.
-When new shares are issued, the percentage of equity stake of current shareholders (founders, investors) dilutes.
+When new shares are issued, the percentage of the equity stake of current shareholders (founders, investors) is diluted.
 In other words, the current shareholders lose part of their voting power as calculated on a percentage basis.

 In order to prevent such a scenario, the investors can ask a company to include a provision that grants them pro-rata rights.
-In this case, the investor with the pro-rata right will be able to maintain the percentage of its equity stake and voting power even with the issuance of new shares.
+The investor with the pro-rata right is then able to maintain the percentage of their equity stake and voting power even with the issuance of new shares.

-Pro-rata rights are generally granted to or asked by investors who invest in early rounds of financing.
-The investors are usually not willing to exercise their rights in the later financing stages due to the high investment amount required.
+Pro-rata rights are generally granted to, or asked for by, investors who invest in early rounds of financing.
+The investors are often not willing to exercise their rights in the later financing stages due to the high investment amount required.